hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/joins.md

 * `<arguments>`: use `*` to select all rows, or use column name(s) to retrieve selected columns.
 * `<first_table>`: First table name
 * `<second_table>`: Second table name
 * `<join_condition>`: condition on which the two tables have a matching pair.
-This condition has to evaluate to true.
+This condition has to evaluate to be true.

 ## Pre-requisite